Calls and Opportunities: Public Art Program

 1. Professional artists, or

-The City of Ottawa supports cultural activity that is inclusive of Ottawa's equity-deserving communities, including people from diverse ancestries, abilities, ages, countries of origin, cultures, genders, incomes, languages, races and sexual identities.
-The City of Ottawa recognizes the Anishinabe Algonquin Nation as Ottawa’s Indigenous Host Nation.
-The City of Ottawa is committed to supporting cultural activities that respond to the Calls to Action put forward in the Truth and Reconciliation Commission Report.
-Applications from members of the Anishinabe Algonquin Host Nation, First Nations, Inuit and Métis artists and curators are welcome and encouraged.
+The City of Ottawa supports cultural activity that is inclusive of Ottawa's equity-seeking communities, including people from diverse ancestries, abilities, ages, countries of origin, cultures, genders, incomes, languages, races and sexual identities.
+Applications from members of the Anishinabe Algonquin Host Nation, First Nations, Inuit and Métis artists or their representatives are welcome and encouraged.
 The City of Ottawa recognizes both official languages as having the same rights, status and privileges.

 Who is not eligible?

-• Individuals who are not authors nor representatives of professional artists.
+• Individuals who are not authors of the artwork nor representatives of professional artists

 Restrictions